-5.4.6 The house is of historical interest architecturally being of a late Victorian gothic styles house built by a well-known prominent architect.
+5.4.6 The house is of historical interest architecturally, being of a late Victorian gothic style house built by a well-known prominent architect.
 Externally it retains many of its original features and forms part of the history of the growth of the Westgate-on-Sea estate.
 There have been some minor changes in respect of the replacement of the conservatory and in the 1930s when the eastern side was knocked through to join the wider complex of the school buildings.
 Also, the number of chimneys has been reduced.
+Internally, there have been changes to the layout to accommodate the building being used as a school and the later extensions.
+However, the architecturally significant rooms are virtually unaltered.
+In the areas that were of less architectural interest as a result of the rooms being part of the house that the servants used, there have been minor changes to the internal placements of doorways and windows.